Efficient Asynchronous Byzantine Agreement without Private Setups: Backbone: Reasonably Fair Common Coin from PKI

 {\em Trusted nonce from ``genesis''}.
-In many settings, this might not be an issue, since there could be a trusted nonce string generated after all parties have registered their VRF keys (e.g., the same rationale behind the ``genesis block'' in some Proof-of-Stake blockchains \cite{david2018ouroboros}), which can be naturally used as the VRF seed.
-Such a functionality was earlier formalized by David, Gazi, Kiayias and Russell in \cite{david2018ouroboros} as a trusted initialization functionality to output a fully unpredictable VRF seed.
+In many settings, this might not be an issue, since there could be a trusted nonce generated after all parties have registered their VRF keys (e.g., the same rationale behind the ``genesis block'' in some Proof-of-Stake blockchains \cite{david2018ouroboros}), which can be naturally used as the VRF seed.
+Such a functionality was earlier formalized by David, Gazi, Kiayias and Russell in \cite{david2018ouroboros} as an initialization functionality to output an unpredictable VRF seed.

-{\em Generating nonce on the fly}.
-Nevertheless, in some other cases, we do not have such a trusted VRF seed from ``genesis'', and therefore have to handle the issue by generating unpredictable VRF seeds on the fly during the course of the coin protocol.
-To this end, we put forth a new notion called {\em led reliable seeding} ($\seedgen$) as amendment to bootstrap VRF with unpredictable nonce.
-Intuitively, the notion can be understood as a ``broadcast'' version of perfect common coin without termination in case of malicious leader.
-Formally, the $\seedgen$ protocol can be defined as follows.
+{\em Generating VRF seed on the fly}.
+Nevertheless, we might still expect less setup assumptions to get rid of the trusted ``genesis block''. and therefore have to handle the issue by generating unpredictable VRF seeds on the fly during the course of the coin protocol.
+To this end, we put forth a new notion called {\em reliable broadcasted seeding} ($\seedgen$) as amendment to patch VRF with unpredictable nonce (or called seed interchangeably).
+Intuitively, the notion can be understood as a ``broadcast'' version of common coins, and might not terminate if encountering malicious leader. $\seedgen$ is a protocol with two successive committing and revealing phases, and can be defined as follows.

-\begin{definition}[Led Reliable Seeding] $\seedgen$ has syntax and properties defined as follows.
+\begin{definition}[Reliable Broadcasted Seeding] $\seedgen$ is a protocol with two successive committing and revealing phases, and can be defined as follows.

-{\textsc{Syntax}}. $\seedgen$ is a two-stage protocol consisting of a committing phase and a revealing phase.
-For each protocol instance with an identifier $\ID$, it is with a designated party called leader $\node_L$ and is executed among $n$ parties with up to $f$ static byzantine corruptions.
+{\textsc{Syntax}}.
+For each protocol instance with an identifier $\ID$, it has a designated party called leader $\node_L$ and is executed among $n$ parties with up to $f$ byzantine corruptions.
 Each party takes as input the system's public knowledge and its private keys, and then sequentially executes the committing phase and the revealing phase, at the end of which it outputs a $\lambda$-bit string $seed$.

 {\textsc{Properties}}.
 It satisfies the next properties with all but negligible probability: \begin{itemize}